 The wet bulb temperature corresponds to the value of the temperature in contact with water in its liquid state.
+In other words, it is the temperature that takes account of suspended moisture (air humidity).

 Depending on the temperature and pressure levels, the air can hold a greater or lesser quantity of water vapor.
 This is what we mean by air humidity.